-- 1. Bronco ID You will not be able to access the SRC without your ID - 2.
+- 1. Bronco ID You will not be able to access the SRC without your ID+ - 2.
 Appropriate dress for activity as described by instructor: - a.
 Athletic attire required - b.
-Non-marking Athletic Footwear - 3.
-Lock for locker YOU are responsible for lost or stolen items and the SRC requires bags are - stored in a locker during activity. - 4.
-No electronics (such as cell phones) - 5.
-A towel and water bottle are highly encouraged
+Bathing suit (requirements provided by instructor) and towel - 3.
+Lock for locker YOU are responsible for lost or stolen items; all personal items must be stored in a locker during activity. - 4.
+No electronics (such as cell phones)